 4) It includes all permits, entrance fees, and meals – breakfast, lunch, and dinner.

 The minimum daily package cost for tourists travelling in a group of 3 or more during the low season months of January, February, June, July, August, and December is US$200 per person per night.
 The minimum daily package rate for tourists visiting in a group of 3 or more during the high season months of March, April, September, October, and November is US$250 per night per person.

-If there are two of you, you need to pay an additional US$30 each per night of your Bhutan tour.
+If there are two of you, you must pay an additional US$30 per night for your Bhutan tour.

 Please discuss with your service provider (tour operator) the cancellation policy.

 All Bhutan Tours are prepaid, so you’ll only need money for drinks, laundry, souvenirs, and tips; for this, it is best to bring cash.
-ATMs are available in most main towns.
+A.T.M.s are available in most main towns.
 However, it would be wise not to rely entirely on being able to use plastic.
 Credit cards are accepted in some hotels and souvenir shops, but only in major cities or “tourist” areas.
-The unit of currency is the Ngultrum (Nu), which is pegged to the Indian rupee.
+The currency unit is the Ngultrum (Nu), pegged to the Indian rupee.
 The Ngultrum is further divided into 100 chetrums.
-Indian rupees are used freely all over Bhutan (don’t be surprised if you get the change in rupees).
-Officially 500 and 1000 Indian rupee notes are not accepted due to large amounts of counterfeit bills.
+Indian rupees are used freely throughout Bhutan (don’t be surprised if you get the change in rupees).
+Officially 500 and 1000 Indian rupee notes are not accepted due to large counterfeit bills.
 It is OK with the Bhutanese to bring a reasonable amount of Indian currency into Bhutan, though Indian regulations prohibit currency export.

 Check out our Trekking packages for Nepal, Bhutan, India, and Tibet.